 Geogrids: Building a reliable foundation over poor soil can be expensive, time-consuming, labor-intensive, difficult to stage and environmentally challenging.
 Geogrids create stiffened platforms that distribute loads more efficiently over underlying soils, increasing their effective bearing capacity and decreasing differential settlement.
 The result: foundations where structural integrity is enhanced, construction schedules are reduced and project costs are lowered.

 Geogrids are primarily designed for structural reinforcement.
 They provide a high level of stabilization which reduces the need for conventional designs, such as gradual slopes or cantilever walls.
 As fill is placed on the geogrids, the mesh design locks soil in place, providing differing levels of stability, depending on the type of geogrid used.

-The material used in the Wolf Paving project was a glasgrid for pavement reinforcement.
-Since the soil was so bad, the municipality sought an economical solution to fixing the base without having to complete a total excavation.
+The material used in the Wolf Paving project (page 26) was a glasgrid for pavement reinforcement.
 A glasgrid is composed of fiberglass strands coated with an elastomeric polymer and formed into a grid structure.
 Each strand has a remarkably high tensile strength and high modulus of elasticity; this is particularly important as asphalt concrete typically cracks at low strains.

 When the glasgrid system is sandwiched between the leveling course and the surface course in an asphalt overlay, it becomes the hidden strength in the road, turning vertical crack stresses horizontally to effectively dissipate them.